bd-j/jades-force-dc1/doc/README.md

 Interactive Job (Odyssey)
 =======

 ```bash
 srun --pty -p gpu -t 0-06:00 --mem 8000 --gres=gpu:1 /bin/bash
 ```

+Then you have to purge and reload all the modules by hand as they have the tendency to reload modules for you.

 From the odyssey docs: While on GPU node, you can run `nvidia-smi` to get information about the assigned GPU

 Not sure if it's necessary or how to enable MPS server.
 On ascent one does

 ```bash
 -alloc_flags "gpumps"
 ```